Naval Base Hawaii: Marine Corps Base Hawaii

 The US Navy supports the current Marine Corps Base Hawaii and Marine Corps Air Station Kaneohe Bay.
 During the war Marine barracks were on 55 acres next to the navy yard with 29 buildings.
 The Marine Corps baseball team was the Camp Catlin Gators.
-On Moanalua Ridge the Marines had a large staging base able to house up to 20,000 troops in 3 camps, for troops departing built by the Seabees.
+On Moanalua Ridge the Marines had a large staging base, built by the Seabees, able to house up to 20,000 troops in 3 camps, for troops departing.
 Marine base depot was on 73-acre next to the Seabee Camp depot.
-Camp Maui was a large stating camp.
+Camp Maui was a large staging camp.
 Camp Tarawa was a training camp built on the island of Hawaiʻi for the 2nd Marine Division during World War II.

 USO Hawaii

 With thousands of Troops stationed and passing through Hawaii, the USO Hawaii was an important part of the life of many Troops.
 The United Service Organizations (USO) was founded in 1941 to lift the morale of our military and nourish support on the home front.
-The USO was formed by having existing organizations work together to support the Troops, the first groups were: Salvation Army, Young Men’s Christian Association, Young Women’s Christian Association, National Catholic Community Services, National Travelers Aid Association and the National Jewish Welfare Board.
+The USO was formed by having existing organizations work together to support the Troops, the first groups were: Salvation Army, Young Men's Christian Association, Young Women's Christian Association, National Catholic Community Services, National Travelers Aid Association and the National Jewish Welfare Board.
 USO Hawaii serve all the military bases in Hawaii.
 Current USO Locations are: USO Honolulu, USO Joint Base Pearl Harbor-Hickam, USO Pohakuloa Training Area, USO Schofield Barracks, USO Schofield Transitions.
-USO operated Clubs, like: Hilo Downtown Club, Victory Club, Hu Welina club, Mo’oheau Park Club, Mokuola Club, Rainbow Club, Haili Street Club, Barbara Hall, Molokai Club, Honoka’a Club, Naalehu, Pahala, Pahoa and Kopoho clubs.
+USO operated Clubs, like: Hilo Downtown Club, Victory Club, Hu Welina club, Mo'oheau Park Club, Mokuola Club, Rainbow Club, Haili Street Club, Barbara Hall, Molokai Club, Honoka'a Club, Naalehu, Pahala, Pahoa and Kopoho clubs.

 One of the major events during World War II was the Bob Hope show at the Nimitz Bowl.
-Hope called his 1944 USO World War II military tour of the South Pacific: “Loew’s Malaria Circuit” and “the Pineapple Circuit”.
-Hope, Jerry Colona, Frances Langford, musician guitarist Tony Romano and Patty Thomas did 150 shows in the two 1/2 months they were on road.
+Hope called his 1944 USO World War II military tour of the South Pacific: "Loew's Malaria Circuit" and "the Pineapple Circuit".
+Hope, Jerry Colonna, Frances Langford, musician guitarist Tony Romano and Patty Thomas did 150 shows in the two 1/2 months they were on road.
 Hope and Thomas would do soft shoe dance together in the show and Thomas would do solo tap dance numbers.
 So the Troops could see Patty Thomas tap dance Hope followed her around a microphone.
 Also on the tour were singer Gale Robbins, musicians June Brenner and Ruth Denas, and comedians Roger Price and Jack Pepper.
 The tours visited: Naval Base Pearl Harbor Hawaii at the Nimitz Bowl, Naval Base Eniwetok, Naval Base Cairns, Green Islands, Bougainville, Milner Bay, Naval Base Treasury Islands, Naval Base Mios Woendi called Wendy Island, and Naval Base Kwajalein.